 Tours and events for schools, universities, private groups, and the general public.

 Learn about CEMA and meet the team.
+The next open day will be early in the New Year.

 Experimental military archaeology is the practical exploration of the function and reality of attack, defence, and the life of the soldier throughout history.